neonlabsorg/neon-client-transfer/README.md

 const signedNeonTransaction = await sendNeonTransaction(web3, neonTransaction, neonWallet);
 ```

-Within the Neon Transfer codebase, we employ the `web3.js` library to streamline our code.
-However, if the situation demands, you can opt for alternatives such as `ethereum.js` or `WalletConnect`.
+Within the Neon Transfer codebase, we employ the [web3.js](https://web3js.readthedocs.io/en/v1.10.0/) library to streamline our code.
+However, if the situation demands, you can opt for alternatives such as [ethers.js](https://docs.ethers.org/v6/) or [WalletConnect](https://walletconnect.com/).

 ### For React